NewPointe/KitchenView/README.md

 Notable Improvements in v2:
 - Uses Square's Oauth APIs to enable anyone to sign up and use it.
 - Has an advanced filter editor to make it easy to decide what items to show on which screen.
-- Uses modern technologies like websockets to ensure screens always stay up to date.
+- Uses modern technologies to ensure screens always stay up to date.

 Pros:
 - Anything with a modern web browser can be used as a display.